 Warranty 10 years

 Round-trip efficiency measures the amount of electricity that can be used after a full charge.
 According to the U.S. Energy Information Administration, the typical solar battery has a round-trip efficiency of 80%.
-The Tesla Powerwall offers an above-average round-trip efficiency of 90%, making it an efficient storage solution.
+The Tesla Powerwall offers an above-average round-trip efficiency of 90% or higher, making it an efficient storage solution.

 What Are the Uses of the Tesla Powerwall?